-We believe mental health services should lead to recovery.
+We believe that advocacy for the peer support profession is a vital role of the PaPSC.
+To this end, we believe mental health services should lead to recovery.
 We believe everyone has the ability to live a full life, to contribute to society, to use their talents, and to grow.
+We believe that peer support specialists can help an individual move in this direction by supporting hope, self-advocacy, empowerment, and individual strengths.

 We support efforts to transform Pennsylvania’s mental health system to become more recovery-oriented.
 A recovery oriented system is one that honors people’s choices, empowers them to make decisions, and supports them to have a full and meaningful life outside of the mental health system.